Required to Withdraw

 Students have the option of taking Opening Learning classes during the rustication period.
 If a student is readmitted to the University of Guelph after completing the rustication period, a maximum of 1.00 credits taken through Open Learning can be counted as program credit.

-Students who are granted a deferred privilege will not receive notice if they are required to withdraw until after their deferred privilege has been completed and processed.
-If a student has a deferred privilege for fall semester and does not meet the continuation of study conditions, that student will be "Required to Withdraw".
+Students who are granted a deferred assessment will not receive notice if they are required to withdraw until after their deferred assessment has been completed and processed.
+If a student has a deferred assessment for fall semester and does not meet the continuation of study conditions, that student will be "Required to Withdraw".
 If the student is registered for classes for the winter semester, he or she will be placed on "Probationary Status" and will be required to meet the requirements for continuation of study in order to continue after the semester.
 If the required minimum semester average is not met during the winter semester, the student will be required to take a two-semester rustication period that will begin with the subsequent summer semester.
 In this instance, the student will be eligible to apply for readmission for the following winter semester.

 Probation 2 Status- Undergraduate Students